 5 WAYS TO DECLUTTER YOUR HOUSE IN ONE WEEK

-1. CATCHING IT BEFORE IT STARTS
+1. CATCH IT BEFORE IT STARTS

-What about free stuff?
+But, what about free stuff?
 Do you tend to take everything that gets offered to you for free?

 2. GET RID OF DOUBLES